kbudulski/kbudulski/README.md

 - 🎓 on my way to get master degree in software engineering

-- 🌱 learning about mobile tech, how to better manage time
+- 🌱 learning about mobile tech, better ways to manage time

 - 💬 Ask me about [Flutter](https://flutter.dev)